akka/akka/akka-docs/rst/scala/persistence-query.rst

 If the target database does not provide a reactive streams ``Subscriber`` that can perform writes, you may have to implement the write logic using plain functions or Actors instead.

-In case your write logic is state-less and you just need to convert the events from one data data type to another before writing into the alternative datastore, then the projection is as simple as:
+In case your write logic is state-less and you just need to convert the events from one data type to another before writing into the alternative datastore, then the projection is as simple as:

 .. includecode:: code/docs/persistence/query/PersistenceQueryDocSpec.scala#projection-into-different-store-simple